Carabinieri: Special forces

-The Gruppo di Intervento Speciale in one of the six Italian special forces.
+The Gruppo di Intervento Speciale is one of the six Italian special forces.

 ROS

 The ROS (Raggruppamento Operativo Speciale or Special Operational Group) is an elite unit founded in 1990 to deal with organised crime (Mafia and others), subversive activities, terrorism and more complex types of crime.
 An anti-crime section is found in every city and district public prosecutor's office.

 Special Tasks Departments

 Special Tasks Departments are outside the ordinary organisational framework and are used for special missions:

 Corazzieri (Cuirassiers) are an elite corps and honour guard of the President of the Italian Republic, located in the Quirinal Palace.
 They are distinguished by their uniforms and height (the minimum height for admission is 1.9 m).
 They have almost no other everyday duties, although they may be seen patrolling occasionally.

 Other departments are in service to constitutional bodies such as, the Presidency of the Republic, the Senate, Parliament, the Judiciary, the prime minister and the National Council of Economy and Labour.
 Carabinieri also perform military police and security duties for the Ministry of Defence, military high commands, the offices of the military judiciary and allied military organisations in Italy and abroad.
 They also have personnel attached to the Department of Public Security in various departments, as well as anti-Mafia and anti-drug investigative task forces.
 Carabinieri officers are charged with surveillance and security at Italian embassies and consulates abroad, performing the same services entrusted to the Marine Corps Embassy Security Group in United States diplomatic and consular offices.

 Together with the Polizia di Stato and the Guardia di Finanza, the Carabinieri is also responsible for border control.